My Library Account Login

 Students should hand in term papers to the appropriate departmental field base first.
 The library will accept these papers only if the departmental field base staff are unavailable.
 The student must turn in their paper to the Check Out Desk, where it is recorded and then delivered by intercampus mail to the instructor.

-DOOR is a scholarly publishing platform which showcases and preserves the scholarly, research and creative works of the Douglas College community.
+DOOR (DOuglas Open Repository) is a scholarly publishing platform which showcases and preserves the scholarly, research and creative works of the Douglas College community.
 Our open access repository contains a number of growing collections indexed by the major search engines and is also searchable directly here.
 DOOR is a member of Arca which is British Columbia's province-wide network of institutional repositories.